CZ-NIC/yangson/docs/quickstart.rst

    'Data model ID: 9a9b7d2d28d4d78fa42e12348346990e3fb1c1b9'

 .. note::

-   Distribution directory *tools/python* contains the script *mkylib.py* that can help with preparing YANG library data.
+   1. Distribution directory *tools/python* contains the script *mkylib.py* that
+      can help with preparing YANG library data.

+   2. YANG library format of [RFC7895]_ has been superseded by a new format defined in [RFC8525]_.
+Yangson nonetheless continues using the old format – it is fully sufficient for the given purposes, so there are no upgrade plans.
+If you happen to have a data model specified using the new YANG library format and want to use it with Yangson, convert it to the old format using the :ref:`convert8525 <convert8525-man>` utility that is also included in Yangson distribution.

 This example also uses *deviations* (see sec. `5.6.3`_ in [RFC7950]_) specified in YANG module :ref:`example-2-dev <mod-ex2-dev>`: